balazsdukai/synthesis-project/1_introduction/index.md

 spatial levels.
 First, movement at building level is analysed.
 Subsequently, indoor movement at building-part level is studied, by constructing a network graph of the underlying building floorplan.
 The structure of this paper is as follows.
-Section *Case description*, describes the case study of TU Delft, the tracking technique and the acquired data that is used in the study.
-In section *Methodology* we present our methodology.
-Section *Results* discusses the obtained results.
+Section [Case description](#case-description), describes the case study of TU Delft, the tracking technique and the acquired data that is used in the study.
+In section [Methodology](#methodology) we present our methodology.
+Section [Results](#results) discusses the obtained results.
-Finally, in section *Conclusion and Recommendations*, we present our concluding remarks and recommendations.
+Finally, in section [Conclusion and Recommendations](#conclusion-and-recommendations), we present our concluding remarks and recommendations.

 ## Case description